 Logged-in members will see the red/yellow/green pips everywhere on the site.
 They will show up as a sortable column in all of the Spell lists, allowing you to find the yellow and green stocks quickly.
 They show up as a column in the output lists of all of our Tools.
-And the individual stock pages contain the full rationale behind our rating for that company.
+Or you can just see all the reviews we've ever done.
+Finally, the individual stock pages contain the full rationale behind our rating for that company.
 Which brings us to...

-All companies with BMD will have the full rationale behind the rating on their individual stock page (here is Apple's).
+All companies with a business model rating will have the full rationale behind the rating on their individual stock page (here is Apple's).

-To decide on the rating, we want to keep things as simple as possible and ask two questions:
+To decide on the rating, we want to keep things as simple as possible and ask three questions:

 - Does the company have durable competitive advantages (i.e., an economic moat)?

-Each rating write-up will attempt to answer these two questions, as well as providing a business and rating summary, in as simple, short, and concise a manner as possible.
+Each rating write-up (the "business model diligence") will attempt to answer these three questions, as well as providing a business and rating summary, in as simple, short, and concise a manner as possible.
 Warren Buffett has always said he can determine a good business model from an explanation on the back of a napkin.
 We don't feel there is any need to over-complicate it either.

-Recurring and/or rising revenues is pretty straightforward.
+Recurring revenues are pretty straightforward.
+Do customers systematically come back to the company to purchase goods or services on a regular basis?
 Some examples of reliably recurring revenues include: automatically renewing subscriptions, rapidly consumed products (think foods, drinks, pharmaceuticals, cosmetics, etc), essential ongoing services, and so forth.
-We LOVE recurring revenue, it makes cash flows much more predictable.
-We'll also give a boost for rising revenues, even if they are not strictly recurring.
+We LOVE recurring revenue - it makes cash flows much more predictable.

 - NETWORK EFFECT.
 A company has built an extremely hard-to-replicate network of buyers and sellers.
 Sellers go there because that's where the most buyers are.
 Buyers can be there for a variety of reasons.
 Great examples are eBay, Facebook, or even credit card networks like Visa.